Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Details of the Method

 \section{Details of the Method}

 In Appendix \ref{ssec:sig}, we construct a self-energy form capable of explaining the ARPES data presented in Sec.~\ref{sec:arpes}.
 In Appendix \ref{ssec:fit}, we explain how we fit the ARPES data with the constructed self-energy form and determine the TCFM parameters.
-In Appendix \ref{ssec:method_qpi}, we describe the method to calculate the QPI patterns based on the TCFM.
+In Appendix \ref{ssec:method_qpi}, we describe the method to calculate the QPI patterns based on the TCFM, where we have assumed that the impurity couples only to the $c$ fermion in the TCFM, which leads to the bubble approximation of Eq.~(\ref{eq:drhorw}).